7.94.030. Petition for order

 (d) Identify whether there is a pending lawsuit, complaint, petition, or other action between the parties to the petition under the laws of Washington.

-(4) The court administrator shall verify the terms of any existing order governing the parties.
+(5) The court administrator shall verify the terms of any existing order governing the parties.
 The court may not delay granting relief because of the existence of a pending action between the parties or the necessity of verifying the terms of an existing order.
 A petition for an extreme risk protection order may be granted whether or not there is a pending action between the parties.
+Relief under this chapter must not be denied or delayed on the grounds that relief is available in another action.

-(10) The superior courts of the state of Washington have jurisdiction over proceedings under this chapter.
+(11) The superior courts of the state of Washington have jurisdiction over proceedings under this chapter.
+The juvenile court may hear a proceeding under this chapter if the respondent is under the age of eighteen years.
 Additionally, district and municipal courts have limited jurisdiction over issuance and enforcement of ex parte extreme risk protection orders issued under RCW 7.94.050.
 The district or municipal court shall set the full hearing provided for in RCW 7.94.040 in superior court and transfer the case.
 If the notice and order are not served on the respondent in time for the full hearing, the issuing court has concurrent jurisdiction with the superior court to extend the ex parte extreme risk protection order.